THE ART OF BUYING ART

 Chapter 24: Buying Art at Traditional Auctions

-This chapter is placed near the end of this book because that's when novice art buyers should consider buying art at auction.
-Learn about the differences between auctions and galleries, why people buy at auctions, common misconceptions about auctions, auction plus points, auction buying basics, and how to buy right at auction.
+Auction buying basics are placed near the end of this book because that's when novice art buyers should consider the auction option.
+Learn about the differences between auctions and galleries, why people buy at auctions, common misconceptions about auctions, auction plus and minus points, risks of buying at auction, and how to buy right at auction.

 Chapter 25: Buying Art at Online Auctions

 Online auctions present an entirely different set of circumstances for buyers than do their bricks-and-mortar counterparts, such as not being able to physically inspect the merchandise before you bid on it.
-This chapter teaches you how to evaluate online auction descriptions and images, and how to approach sellers, ask the right questions, request additional information, make sure items are properly represented, bid wisely, and buy successfully.
+This chapter focuses on how to evaluate online auction descriptions and images of art, how to communicate with sellers, what questions to ask, when to request additional information, how to make sure items are properly represented, and how to bid and buy wisely.